DevinVinson/WordPress-Plugin-Boilerplate/README.md

 * change `plugin_name` to `example_me`
 * change `PLUGIN_NAME_` to `EXAMPLE_ME_`

+Optionally, if you prefer an automatic approach to the plugin renaming, please have a look at: https://wppb.me/ A Wppb Generator by Enrique Chávez https://github.com/Tmeister

 It's safe to activate the plugin at this point.
 Because the Boilerplate has no real functionality there will be no menu items, meta boxes, or custom post types added until you write the code.

 ## WordPress.org Preparation